huckbit/huckbit.github.io/_posts/2016-10-20-ajs2-new-component-rc6.md

 export class AppComponent { }
 ```

-Now add to `app.module.ts` after the component’s import:
+Now add to `app.module.ts`, after the component’s import:

 ```
 import { NewComponent } from './new.component'